 “I am happy to inform that all of you passed the examination.
 You are now ready to be deployed as accreditors,” Dr. Mendoza said in an exit conference.

-However, Dr. Bayron added that the accreditors should have at least assistant professor rank before AACCUP deploys them to other schools.
+Dr. Aga Bayron, CMU’s new Quality Assurance chief, added that the accreditors should have at least assistant professor rank before AACCUP deploys them to other schools.

 All participants received both certificates of participation and completion during the exit conference.
 (RGPadoginog)